chaos-mesh/website/docs/chaosctl-tool.md

 ### Generate TLS certs for Choasd

-For secure communication between Chaosd and Chaos-controller-manager services, Chaos Mesh recommends enabling mTLS mode.
-Chaosctl provides convenient commands to generate TLS certificates, and there are two options to execute the commands in different scenarios.
+To secure the communication between Chaosd and Chaos-controller-manager services, Chaos Mesh recommends enabling mTLS mode.
+Chaosctl can easily generate TLS certificates via the command line.
+In different scenarios, Chaosctl can execute commands through the following two options.

 **Scenario 1**: Nodes running chaosctl can access the Kubernetes cluster and ssh to the physical machine